TomHAnderson/graphql-complete-index/README.md

 sitemap.xml and robots.txt files direct robots to index web sites.
 An analog for GraphQL is necessary.
 This proposal puts forth a standard, known-named, GraphQL query to be used by robots to fetch a list of queries that should run in order to index the instance.

 The proposed name for this query is `graphQLCompleteIndex`.
-The object type returned from a query of `graphQLCompleteIndex` is `graphqlCompleteIndexResult`.
+The object type returned from a query of `graphQLCompleteIndex` is a list of `graphqlCompleteIndexResult`.

 ```graphql
 query Robot {